 Finally, we replace the sample values with identified FIB-DM entities.
 Here is our Fundamental Business Concept map for the Call Report Entity Schedule.

-The FIB-DM Concept map
+The FIB-DM Concept Map

-Easy to understand for non-technical business users.
+- Easy to understand for non-technical business users.

-The methodology keeps the concept-mapping within the vocabulary and structure of the underlying model.
+the concept-mapping within the vocabulary and structure of the underlying model.

 We can see how the diagram expands.
-The Monetary Amount has more defining concepts.

-JPMC is a Thing in many more Roles, so is the FDIC.
-We can add other Regulators to the picture, and so on.
+- JPMC is a Thing in many more Roles, so is the FDIC.

 From Concept Map to Data Model

-Populate a new diagram with the
+- Populate a new diagram with the identified entities

-Add supertypes all the way up to
+- Add supertypes all the way up to the Fundamental Concept

-Add Associative
+- Add Associative entities

-Generate an LDM or export our FIB-
+- Generate an LDM or export our FIB-DM subject area model

-Create a new diagram of the nine entities
+1. Create a new diagram of the nine entities

 Populate your diagram with the nine entities of the concept map.
 These are existing FIB-DM entities derived from FIBO classes.